 It is our hope you will never need this page, but in case you do, we are here to help.
-Below are the topics covered on this page.
+Below are some helpful troubleshooting tips.

 If you are able to connect to a multiplayer game but start to see decreased performance as more players join your game you can try: